ipv6 filtering

 Also, Netflow does have drawbacks and inaccuracies when determining the source ASN.
 The destination ASN is never usually a problem.
 The BGP process/daemon performs a REVERSE BGP Lookup to determine the source ASN and populate the FIB.

 Most networks are asymmetric, meaning the source-destination path differs from the reverse direction.
 An IP packet traversing from source A to destination B will take a different return path.
-Traditional monitoring systems misrepresent the BGP table with inaccurate source ASN due to the shared nature of asymmetric routing.
+Due to the shared nature of asymmetric routing, traditional monitoring systems misrepresent the BGP table with inaccurate source ASNs.

 Legacy traffic analysis systems that don’t peer EBGP with customers will report inaccurate source ASN.
 It is not very good when troubleshooting a DDoS attack, and the source ASN information is incorrect.